rojoangel/camel-spring-config-poc/README.md

 - will respond to GET requests to http://localhost:8080/camel/health
 - will refresh its properties via POST to http://localhost:8080/actuator/refresh

+and
+- responds to GET requests to http://localhost:8080/actuator/health
+- responds to GET requests to http://localhost:8080/actuator/env

 To refresh the application properties use

     curl localhost:8080/actuator/refresh -d {} -H "Content-Type: application/json"